ainstarc/ipo-gmp/README.md

-# IPO GMP Dashboard
+# INDIA IPO GREY MARKET DASHBOARD

-A modern, responsive dashboard for IPO Grey Market Premium (GMP) and performance data, built with Next.js and deployed as a static site to GitHub Pages.
+A modern, high-contrast, all-caps dashboard for IPO Grey Market Premium (GMP) and performance data, built with Next.js and deployed as a static site to GitHub Pages.
 Data is sourced from [investorgain.com](https://www.investorgain.com/report/live-ipo-gmp/331/all/).

 ## Features